jayway/webpack-lab/README.md

 In this lab you will get started with the basics of webpack 3 and maybe have time to learn some more advanced concepts as well.

+It is probably good (but might not be necessary) if you start of the lab by reading through 'How does webpack work' below.
+You can then move on to the exercises at the end.

 ## How does webpack work?

 Webpack has 4 core concepts.
 Entry, loaders, output and plugins.